araujodanield/odin-calculator/README.md

 </br>

-- <b>Basic Operations</b>: You can do the four basic arithmetic operations: addition, subtraction, multiplication, and division;
+- <b>Basic Operations</b>: You can do the four basic arithmetic operations: addition, subtraction, multiplication and division;

 </br>

 - <b>Continuous Operations</b>: You can keep doing operations using the operator buttons.
 Example:

         - "5 + 2"
-        - If instead of "=" you press "x" then the operation will turn into "7 x" and wait the press of a new number;
+        - If instead of "=" you press "x" then the operation will turn into "7 x" and wait for a new number;
         - If you press "2" and "+" then the operation will turn into "14 +", and so go on.